solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 The main problem with this is lookup.
 When you query Solana, you use filters that look at the raw data of an account.
 These are called a `memcmp` filters, or memory compare filters.
-You give the filter an `offset` and `bytes`, and the filter then looks directly at the memory, offsetting from the start by the `offset` you provide, and compares the bytes in memory to the `bytes` you provide.
+You give the filter an `offset` and `bytes`, and the filter then looks directly at the memory, offset from the start by the `offset` you provide, and compares the bytes in memory to the `bytes` you provide.

-For example, you know that the `flags` struct will always start at address 0x0008 since the first 8 bytes contain the account discriminator.
+For example, you know that the `flags` struct will always start at the address 0x0008 since the first 8 bytes contain the account discriminator.
 Querying all accounts where the `flags` length is equal to four is possible because we _know_ that the four bytes at 0x0008 represent the length of the data in `flags`.
 Since